 If a self-employed worker has not yet made a claim for Universal Credit, and is due a payment from the SEISS then they could be better off waiting until after they have received the payment.

 I made a claim for Universal Credit a few weeks ago - won't I just end up being overpaid when I finally receive the grant payment?
 And have to pay all my UC back?

 No, this shouldn’t happen.

 The way Universal Credit works is that it’s assessed and paid monthly.
 When you claim, that starts your first ‘Monthly Assessment Period’ and you’re paid about a week after the period ends.

-For example: Bert claims UC on 15th April.
-His Monthly Assessment Periods will run from 15th to 14th of every month and he’ll be paid on 21st of each month (earlier if it’s a non-banking day).
+For example: Bert claims UC on 15th August.
+His Monthly Assessment Periods will run from 15th to 14th of every month and he’ll be paid UC on 21st of each month (earlier if it’s a non-banking day).

-At the end of each Assessment Period the DWP will work out, according to your income and circumstances, how much UC you’ll be paid.
-You’ll have to report your income and allowable expenses that you’ve had in each Assessment Period and they will use those figures when working out your entitlement.
+At the end of each Assessment Period the DWP will work out, according to his income and circumstances, how much UC he’ll be paid.
+Bert will have to report his income and allowable expenses that he's had in each Assessment Period and the DWP will use those figures when working out his entitlement.